Interior Design Programs Online and On Campus

 Students have the opportunity to exhibit their work in the Gallery at Woodland Park and contribute to the department website.
 Students may also participate in field trips, attend guest lectures and opening receptions, and network with members of the professional design, art, and film community.

-Bachelor of Fine Arts (B.F.A.) and Associate’s degree programs prepare students to pursue careers in creative positions such as:
+Bachelor of Fine Arts (BFA) and Associate’s degree programs prepare students to pursue careers in creative positions such as:

-- Residential designer
+• Residential designer

-- Commercial interior designer
+• Commercial interior designer

-- Exhibit designer
+• Exhibit designer

-- Architectural designer
+• Architectural designer

-- And more
+• And more

-Both the A.A.S. and B.F.A. degree programs will be offered.
 Online students can start in the fall and winter semesters.
 Students cannot start online in the spring semester.

 Yes.